kanishk3755/analytics-dashboard-assessment/README.md

 - Deploy your frontend dashboard to a hosting platform of your choice.
 - Make sure the dashboard is publicly accessible.

+ Go and check out the deployed site here⬇️⬇️
 - Deployment link: https://mapup-assignment-electric-vehicle.netlify.app/

 ## Evaluation Criteria